feizc/Visual-LLaMA/README.md

 - [X] Supervised training stage: freeze llama and clip-encoder models and only optimize the connection network.
 In this stage, we use COCO, CC-3M, and YOLO-700M datasets with training scripts ```train.py```.

-     We provide the hyper-parameter used in our experiemnts.
-We also evaluate the performance in COCO testing set.
+     We provide the training hyper-parameter used in our experiemnts.
+We also evaluate the image captioning performance in COCO testing set.

 | Argument | Values |
 |------|------|